GENI-NSF/geni-tools/README-stitching.txt

  - At least the last few lines of your call to stitcher, and all the logs if possible
  - The resulting manifest RSpec if the script succeeded
- - Listing of new rspec files created in `/tmp` and your current working directory (or your custom directory from `--filePrefix`)
+ - Listing of any new rspec or other files created in `/tmp` and your current working directory (or your custom directory from `--fileDir`)

 See the list of Known Issues below.